Reading Law and more

-Exchange ideas, impressions and experiences with students and academics from across Hertfordshire Law School
+Exchange ideas, impressions and experiences with students and staff from across Hertfordshire Law School

-In an informal setting, you’ll discuss and debate books, films and more, developing your confidence, strengthening your relationships and exploring fascinating new areas.
+In this co-curricular you’ll discuss and debate books, films and more, developing your confidence, strengthening your relationships and exploring fascinating new areas.

 What does the course involve?

 It’s about developing a collegiate learning community, where everyone feels confident sharing and debating ideas in a supportive, non-confrontational setting.
-Every two weeks, we come together to look at an extract from a book or film, discussing our responses to it.
-You’ll hear opinions from experienced academics, as well as students from different years and various Law School courses.
+Every few weeks, we will come together to consider a book, film, TV programme, article or podcast, discussing our responses to it.
+You’ll hear opinions from staff and students from different years and various Law School programmes.

 How does it build on my degree studies?

 It’s a chance to apply the analytical, case-making and public-speaking skills you learn in your degree modules to a whole range of interesting subjects.
-You’ll explore diverse texts you may not otherwise have been exposed to, challenge your initial responses to what you read and gain new perspectives from those around you.
-We choose topical books that stir fascinating conversations.
-For example, during Black History Month, we explored texts based on Barak Obama’s reading list.
+You’ll explore diverse resources you may not otherwise have been exposed to, challenge your initial responses and gain new perspectives from those around you.

 What new skills will it give me?